emu-russia/breaks/BreakingNESWiki_DeepL/PPU/fifo.md

 ### Sprite H

 It was also decided to include a small circuit for getting SHx values (Sprite H) as part of the FIFO.
-The circuit is above the multiplexer, but the SHx outputs are only used in the OAM FIFO.
+The circuit is above the multiplexer, but most of the SHx outputs are used only in the OAM FIFO (`SH2` is also used in the Data Reader).

 ![sprite_h](/BreakingNESWiki/imgstore/sprite_h.jpg)